ipython/ipython/docs/source/install/install.rst

 IPython 0.11 introduced some new functionality, including a two-process execution model using ZeroMQ_ for communication.
-The Python bindings to ZeroMQ are found in the PyZMQ_ project, which is easy_install-able once you have ZeroMQ installed.
-If you are on Python 2.6 or 2.7 on OSX, or 2.7 on Windows, pyzmq has eggs that include ZeroMQ itself.
+The Python bindings to ZeroMQ are found in the PyZMQ_ project, which is pip install-able.
+If you are on Python 2.7, 3.3, or 3.4 on OSX or Windows, pyzmq has eggs and wheels that include ZeroMQ itself.

-IPython.kernel.zmq depends on pyzmq >= 2.1.4.
+IPython.kernel.zmq depends on pyzmq >= 2.2.

 Dependencies for the IPython QT console
 =======================================